 - Cut back herbaceous perennials and deciduous grasses that had been left for winter interest – before new growth commences.

-- Lift & divide snowdrop ‘in the green’ – once they have finished flowering.
+- Lift & divide snowdrop ‘in the green’ – once they have finished flowering, to spread drifts.

 - Ensure there’s clean water in the troughs for birds & wild things – with a stone in the middle and also a stick to aide escape if anything falls into the water.